 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock.
 To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
-The documentation would include the student fails to clock in or out for their schedule on the student timeclock, the student will not receive hours.
-If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
-The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open Monday, Tuesday, Wednesday from 9:00 AM to 4:30 PM, Thursday and Friday from 8:00 AM to 7:00 PM, and Saturday 8:00 AM to 5:30 PM. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week. - Students are only allowed to be tardy three (3) days per month before disciplinary action may occur as determined by and at the discretion of the Education Leader or Director.
-5-day students must clock in before 9:00 AM and '3-day students must clock in before 8:00 AM to be considered on time. - Each student must be on time, as tardiness inhibits the learning process.
-Students who are late for theory class may not enter the classroom and will not receive theory credit.
-They may "clock in" and will be assigned special projects or assignments pertaining to their course of study.
-Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
-Students are never excused from mandatory theory class to work in the clinic classroom. - A student that is clocked in is expected to stay for the entire day, 5-day students from 9:00 AM to 4:30 PM and 3-day 8:00 AM to 7:00 PM on Thursday and Friday and 8:00 AM to 5:30 PM on Saturday's A student is only allowed three (3) times per month to leave prior to the end of the school day before disciplinary may be taken. - During the enrollment contract period, the student is allowed to miss 150 hours (cosmetology); 156.3 hours (cosmetology instructor); 65 hours (cosmetology instructor-1year); before having to pay extra instructional charges.
+The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open Monday, Tuesday, Wednesday from 9:00 AM to 4:30 PM, Thursday and Friday from 9:00 AM to 7:00 PM, and Saturday 9:00 AM to 5:00 PM. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week. - Students are only allowed to be tardy three (3) days per month before disciplinary action may occur as determined by and at the discretion of the Education Leader or Director.
+5-day and 3-day students must clock in before 9:00 AM to be considered on time. - Each student must be on time, as tardiness inhibits the learning process.
+Students who are late for a class may attend the class, but must have a Late Arrival Form to enter the classroom obtained from the Service Desk Coordinator.
+Students are never excused from mandatory theory class to work in the clinic. - A student that is clocked in is expected to stay for the entire day, 5-day students from 9:00 AM to 4:30 PM and 3-day 9:00 AM to 7:00 PM on Thursday and Friday and 9:00 AM to 5:00 PM on Saturday's A student is only allowed three (3) times per month to leave prior to the end of the school day before disciplinary may be taken. - During the enrollment contract period, the student is allowed to miss 150 hours (cosmetology); 156.3 hours (cosmetology instructor); 65 hours (cosmetology instructor-1year); before having to pay extra instructional charges.
 If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$11.00 for each hour completed after the contract ending date.
-The student may use the 150 hours (cosmetology); 156.3 hours (cosmetology instructor); 65 hours (cosmetology instructor-1year); allowed absent hours for vacation, appointments, illness, etc. - \\Refer to the school enrollment contract for the Enrollment Contract Period definition.
+The student may use the 150 hours (cosmetology); 156.3 hours (cosmetology instructor); 65 hours (cosmetology instructor-1year); allowed absent hours for vacation, appointments, illness, etc. - Refer to the school enrollment contract for the Enrollment Contract Period definition.